Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **Proof or education**
     If your education is relevant to your business, prove it.
 Bring the original diplomas if you can.
 Copies also work.[^38] If you have no relevant education, it's okay.[^78]
 - [ ] **Bank statements**
-    It shows how much savings you have.[^74] 3,000€ to 5,000€ in savings is enough.
+    It shows how much savings you have.[^74] In Berlin, 3,000€ to 5,000€ in savings is enough.
+In other cities, you might need around 10,000€.
 If possible, use a German bank.[^61] If it's in another currency, convert it to euros.

 ## After you get your freelance visa